Miami dolphins

 Team Overview

 Miami’s 2024 season was a rollercoaster, finishing 8-9 amid injuries to Tua Tagovailoa (hip, concussions) and a porous offensive line.
 Despite flashes of brilliance—Tyreek Hill’s 1,799 receiving yards and a historic 70-point game in 2023—the Dolphins missed the playoffs and parted ways with defensive coordinator Vic Fangio.
 For 2025, head coach Mike McDaniel leans on a revitalized roster, with a beefed-up defensive line and a versatile draft class.
+The trade of Jalen Ramsey and Jonnu Smith to the Steelers for Minkah Fitzpatrick and the acquisition of tight end Darren Waller add intrigue to Miami’s outlook.
 If Tua stays healthy and the offensive line holds, Miami could push for 10+ wins, but their survivor pool value hinges on exploiting soft spots in the schedule.

 Miami Dolphins 2025 NFL Survivor Pool Preseason Analysis

 The Miami Dolphins enter 2025 with a chip on their shoulder, looking to shake off a disappointing 2024 season and reclaim their spot as AFC East contenders.
 With a high-octane offense led by Tua Tagovailoa and Tyreek Hill, paired with a revamped defense under new coordinator Anthony Weaver, the Dolphins have the tools to be a survivor pool darling—if they can stay healthy and navigate a tricky schedule.
+The blockbuster trade sending Jalen Ramsey and Jonnu Smith to Pittsburgh for Minkah Fitzpatrick reshapes the secondary, while the addition of Darren Waller bolsters the tight end room.
 This analysis dives into their roster, metrics, and 2025 schedule to pinpoint the best weeks to ride with Miami and the landmines to avoid in your survivor pool.

 Team Roster Review